Diving, Surfing, and Hiking: Top 5 Adventures in Barbados

 Once you surf above the ocean, dive below it and behold the wonders of the underwater beauty of Barbados.
 Shipwrecks and coral sea life populate the bottom of the ocean floor while wildlife swims around you as you dive or snorkel, or maybe “snuba” which is a combination of both diving and snorkeling.
 Many dive sites are located on the southwestern and western coast of the island.

 If you like being by the water without getting completely wet, fishing might be more geared towards your taste.
+With worldwide popularity for both sport and sustenance, extreme fishing adventures have emerged in the form of all-inclusive vacations, guided trips, and unique experience gifts.
 The waters of Barbados are abundant with an array of fish such as marlin, barracuda, kingfish, and the flying fish, which happens to be Barbados’s official national fish.
 Like surfing, Barbados has an annual competition for anglers who come from all corners of the world.

 Completely getting away from the water, Barbados’s natural makeup of land creates many beautiful places to take a hike.
 Some places to go hiking include gullies, fields, and even the tropical rain forests–though if you like animals, check out the Barbados Wildlife Reserve, where you can see turtles, monkeys, deer, and other assortments of creatures.
 Barbados is mostly known for their water sports, but a good way to keep dry and get acquainted with the land is through hiking.

 Many of Barbados’s sports involve water, but boating is another way to be near (or above) the water without having to get that soaked.
 Barbados has ideal components to make boating a great experience, from the great winds to the vibrant waters to boats that are well taken care of and run by seasoned crew.
 Once you’re out in the ocean, you have options to snorkel or swim if you’re feeling in the mood.